 - Collapsible food and water bowls

-- Pet first aid supplies (bandages, antiseptic wipes, tweezers, etc.)
+- Pet first aid supplies such as bandages, antiseptic wipes, and tweezers, and a pocket-guide for care

 2. Make a Shelter-in-Place Plan